fastforwardlabs/imageanalysis_cml/README.md

     ├── app
     │   └── build
     ├── lib
-    │   ├── **init**.py
-    │   ├── **pycache**
     │   ├── extract.py
     │   └── model.py

-This repo provides scripts and examples that can help you get started with semantic search on your own dataset
+This repo provides scripts and examples that can help you get started with semantic search on your own dataset.

-- Feature Extraction

-- Similarity Search
+- `lib/loader.py`: Load data from a directory in numpy arrays.
+- `lib/model.py`: Load a pretrained model in tensorflow for feature extraction.
-  - Create an index
+- `lib/faissindex.py` : Create a FAISS index.

-  - Search on index
+The repo also provides a [tutorial](/notebooks/Tutotrial.ipynb) notebook with visualizations that walksthrough the semantic search process.